 Yes, moisture that is in or on the treated material/surface passes through the treatment.
 After curing, the treatment is somewhat hydrophobic (water repellent), but it should not be considered to be a replacement for commercial water repellents.

-Since the cured antimicrobial is non-volatile, insoluble, and non-leaching, in theory the treatment should last for the life of the treated surface.
-In practice, the life of a treatment depends on a number of factors, not the least of which is surface preparation.
+Since the cured antimicrobial is non-volatile, insoluble, and non-leaching, in theory, the treatment should last for the life of the treated surface.
+In practice, the life of treatment depends on a number of factors, not the least of which is surface preparation.
 If you treat a dirty or unstable surface, when the dirt comes off or the surface is disturbed, the effectiveness of the antimicrobial will decrease.
-Abrasive or caustic (pH > 10.5) cleaners will also shorten effective life.
+Abrasive or caustic (pH > 10.5) cleaners will also shorten an effective life.
 In our experience, we have always guaranteed effectiveness for three years and have had no failures.

 Yes. ÆGIS Antimicrobial should actually improve the overall cooling performance of AC coils by minimizing organic fouling of surfaces. ÆGIS Antimicrobial helps minimize the microbial attack and attachment to fin and tube surfaces.
-An added benefit of ÆGIS Antimicrobial is its ability to act as a permanently bonded soil release agent, making the coils much easier to clean. ÆGIS Antimicrobial, at application strength, has surfactant properties which cause excess treatment to run off.
+An added benefit of ÆGIS Antimicrobial is its ability to act as a permanently bonded soil release agent, making the coils much easier to clean. ÆGIS Antimicrobial, at application strength, has surfactant properties that cause excess treatment to run off.
 This prevents excess polymer buildup and potential heat transfer efficiency losses.